bitrix24/b24restdocs/api-reference/user/userfields/user-userfield-file-get.md

 {% note alert "TO-DO _not exported to prod_" %}

-- possibly, parameters or fields need to be detailed in a table
+- parameters or fields may need to be detailed in a table
-- the mandatory nature of parameters is not specified
+- the requirement for parameters is not specified
 - examples in other languages are missing
 - response in case of success is missing
 - response in case of error is missing

 {% endnote %}

 {% endif %}